-Accessories that protect and support plants will have been produced with low cost in mind.
+Accessories that protect and support plants have been produced with low cost in mind.
 So handle them with care and thick gloves.
 Stakes and canes will have big splinters, plastic spirals will have sharp edges that cut and so on.

 Building Wire Supports to Grow Fruit on Walls, Fences or Posts

 How to Separate Spirals (Video)